2024 Pritzker Award winner Nina Gualinga smiles while holding her trophy at the award ceremony on October 30, 2024. | Vince Bucci

 environmental justice, law & policy, nature & conservation

 Ecuadorian Indigenous rights activist Nina Gualinga was awarded the 2024 Pritzker Emerging Environmental Genius Award by the UCLA Institute of the Environment and Sustainability.
-She was honored during a ceremony at UCLA’s Hershey Hall on October 30.
+She was honored during a ceremony at UCLA’s Hershey Hall on Oct.
+30.

 Gualinga received the award for her work advocating for Indigenous rights and environmental justice, leading to significant policy changes that protect crucial ecosystems in the Amazon and beyond.

-At eight years old, she witnessed an oil company representative arrive in her home of Sarayaku and reveal plans for extraction.
+At 8 years old, she witnessed an oil company representative arrive in her home of Sarayaku and reveal plans for extraction.
 Hearing the women of her community reject the sale of their land, Gualinga resolved to protect her home by campaigning for the legal recognition of nature’s rights.

 “This award is not only mine,” Gualinga said.
 “I do what I do because I have been inspired and encouraged by other women in my life.”

 The Pritzker Award, presented annually, carries a prize of $100,000, which is funded through part of a $20 million gift to UCLA from the Anthony and Jeanne Pritzker Family Foundation.
-It is the field’s first major award specifically for innovators in their early careers—those whose work stands to benefit most from the prize money and visibility it provides.
+It is the field’s first major award specifically for innovators in their early careers — those whose work stands to benefit most from the prize money and visibility it provides.

 Gualinga is co-director of Mujeres Amazónicas, an Indigenous women-led organization that empowers groups to protect their land, rights and cultural heritage in the face of extractive industries and climate threats across the Ecuadorian Amazon.
 She plans to amplify her vision globally, urging governments to honor Indigenous sovereignty and prioritize women-led conservation.